onyeka-hub/Project-15/README.md

 Create other records such as CNAME, alias and A records.

 **NOTE**: You can use either CNAME or alias records to achieve the same thing.
 But alias record has better functionality because it is a faster to resolve DNS record, and can coexist with other records on that name.
-Read here to get to know more about the differences.

 - Create an alias record for the root domain and direct its traffic to the ALB DNS name.
-- Create an alias record for tooling.<yourdomain>.com and direct its traffic to the ALB DNS name.
+- Create an alias record for tooling.yourdomain.com and direct its traffic to the ALB DNS name.

 Congratulations!